Does Blow Drying Damage Hair? - 7 Professional Tips on How to Dry Hair Without Damaging It

 5. Dry Your Hair in Sections

 Drying your hair in manageable sections ensures better results and reduces the risk of damage.
+For long hair or longer hair, it can be helpful to rough dry with your fingers before sectioning to speed up the process and minimize frizz.
 Here’s how to section effectively:

 Divide your hair: Use clips or hair ties to divide your hair into 3-4 sections.
 For thick hair, you might need more sections.

 Start at the roots: Always start drying from the roots and work your way down to the ends.
-This technique prevents frizz and encourages smoothness.
+This technique is especially useful when you want to dry straight hair or blow dry straight hair for a smooth, sleek finish.

 Take your time: Focusing on one section at a time ensures your hair dries evenly.